Sometimes, cancelling or delaying a trip is unavoidable. So, make sure your travel insurance comes with cancellation cover...

 What is cancellation cover travel insurance?If you need to cancel or cut short your holiday because something unexpected happens, cancellation cover lets you reclaim some or all of the money you've already paid out.

-So, if you suddenly become seriously ill and can't go on holiday because you need treatment, you can make a claim on your travel insurance policy.
+So, if you suddenly become seriously ill and can't go on holiday because you need treatment, you can claim on your travel insurance policy.

 Similarly, if your spouse becomes ill while you're on holiday and the best thing is for them to come home to get treatment, you can claim some lost costs because your holiday was cut short.

-We advise you to take out travel insurance as soon as you book a holiday.
+We recommend you take out travel insurance as soon as you book a holiday.
 That way, you're already covered if you need to cancel before you go.

 You can usually claim back the cost of your tickets to travel, plus accommodation for the time you should have been on holiday.

-So if you were unable to travel at all, you can claim back the entire cost of your portion of the holiday, less the excess on your policy, up to a certain amount.
-With LV= Premier cover you can claim up to £10,000 for each person insured on the policy.
+So, if you were unable to travel at all, you can claim back the entire cost of your portion of the holiday, less the excess on your policy, up to a certain amount.
+With LV= travel insurance, you can claim up to £10,000 for each person insured on the policy.